About Twin Falls

 Unfortunately, I was looking right into the sun on the morning of my hike (i.e. it’s bad for photos at that time).

 The trail would continue up more switchbacks as it headed towards the Homestead Valley Trailhead.

 That said, this lookout was my turnaround point, which made this hike roughly 3 miles round trip.

 When I returned to the trailhead, I was pretty surprised at how busy the trailhead became.

 This was around 8:20am on a Sunday morning after getting a 6:25am start.

 So despite its relative lack of notoriety compared to Snoqualmie Falls, Twin Falls was still quite a popular attraction.

-Twin Falls resides in Olallie State Park.
+Twin Falls resides in Olallie State Park near North Bend in King County, Washington.
+It is administered by the Washington State Parks.
 For information or inquiries about this area as well as current conditions, visit their website.

-We’ll pick up the driving directions from Seattle since that would be the most familiar starting point for visitors.
+We’ll pick up the driving directions to Twin Falls from Seattle since that would be the most familiar starting point for visitors.

 So from the downtown area, we briefly headed south on the I-5 before heading east on the I-90.